younginnovations/yncwebsite/content/projects/ngo-distro.md

 project_banner: /img/ngo-distro-banner.png
 block_title_1: Our Approach
 block_description_1: >-
-  The idea started with playing around the letters N, G and O. Fiddling around this idea gave birth to a mark that looked like a fingerprint.
+  We started with designing the logo playing around the letters N, G and O to form a monogram.
+Fiddling around this idea gave birth to a mark that looked like a fingerprint.
 This also matched with our mission of building a tool that would help NGOs to create a website with simple taps of their fingertips.

   For the landing page, we wanted to look different than other CMSs out there.
   So we chose to go with a bit of  retro-look.
-Check out http://ngodistro.com
+Apart from landing page and the logo, we've also designed several themes for the CMS.
 services_provided:
   - Illustration
   - Brand Identity